telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 **Prerequisites**

-- The Fiddler host and the remote computer should both be on the same network and they should "see" each other (no firewall restrictions).
+- The Fiddler host and the remote computer should both be on the same network, and they should "see" each other (no firewall restrictions).

-To capture traffic from a remote computer follow this steps:
+To capture traffic from a remote computer, follow this steps:

 1. Start Fiddler Everywhere on the host computer and enable **Live Traffic** (system capture).